Evin-Ngoa/angular-utils-lib/projects/angular-utils-lib/README.md

 ```

 ### 2. Credit card number format
-- The directive allows only well formatted 16 digit numbers.
+- This directive only accepts well-formatted 16-digit numbers.
 - Use the `appCreditCard` directive in your application:

 ```html
     <input type="text" appCreditCard />
 ```